Wage and Hour Division, U.S. Department of Labor.

 Electronic Comments: Follow the instructions for submitting comments on the Federal eRulemaking Portal http://www.regulations.gov.

-Mail: Address written submissions to Melissa Smith, Director of the Division of Regulations, Legislation, and Interpretation, Wage and Hour Division, U.S. Department of Labor, Room S-3502, 200 Constitution Avenue NW., Washington, DC 20210.
+Mail: Address written submissions to Amy DeBisschop, Director, Division of Regulations, Legislation, and Interpretation, Wage and Hour Division, U.S. Department of Labor, Room S-3502, 200 Constitution Avenue NW, Washington, DC 20210.

-Instructions: This RFI is available through the Federal Register and the http://www.regulations.gov Web site.
-You may also access this document via the Wage and Hour Division's (WHD) Web site at http://www.dol.gov/whd/.
-All comment submissions must include the agency name and Regulatory Information Number (RIN 1235-AA20) for this RFI.
+Instructions: This RFI is available through the Federal Register and the http://www.regulations.gov website.
+You may also access this document via the Wage and Hour Division's (WHD) website at http://www.dol.gov/whd/.
+All comment submissions must include the agency name and Regulatory Information Number (RIN 1235-AA30) for this RFI.
 Response to this RFI is voluntary and respondents need not reply to all questions listed below.
-The Department requests that no business proprietary information, copyrighted information, or personally identifiable information be submitted in response to this RFI.
+The Department requests that no business proprietary information, copyrighted information, individual medical information, or personally identifiable information be submitted in response to this RFI.
 Submit only one copy of your comment by only one method (e.g., persons submitting comments electronically are encouraged not to submit paper copies).
-Please be advised that comments received will become a matter of public record and will be posted without change to http://www.regulations.gov, including any personal information provided.
+Anyone who submits a comment (including duplicate comments) should understand and expect that the comment will become a matter of public record and will be posted without change to http://www.regulations.gov, including any personal or medical information provided.
 All comments must be received by 11:59 p.m. on the date indicated for consideration in this RFI; comments received after the comment period closes will not be considered.
-Commenters should transmit comments early to ensure timely receipt prior to the close of the comment period.
+Commenters should transmit comments Start Printed Page 43514early to ensure timely receipt prior to the close of the comment period.
 Electronic submission via http://www.regulations.gov enables prompt receipt of comments submitted as the Department continues to experience delays in the receipt of mail in our area.
 For access to the docket to read background documents or comments, go to the Federal eRulemaking Portal at http://www.regulations.gov.